 Release Date: June 9th

 Blanche Kelly's dad is a famous indie rock icon, but not many people at the private school she attends on scholarship know this.
 Her father left when she was in the first grade, and she can’t quite forgive her mom for not understanding that an artist like her dad needs the time and space to connect to his muse.When Blanche creates an all-girl rock band, their sound captures a wide audience and the band is invited to compete at the Coachella Music Festival.
 Blanche feels this could be the perfect time for a reunion with her father.
 Won’t he be proud to hear her band?
-Won’t he be happy to get to know his only daughter?
+Won’t he be happy to get to know his only daughter?-Amanda

 Tuesday, April 21, 2009